Galactosemia is a condition in which the body is unable to use (metabolize) the simple sugar galactose.

 - Meat-based formula or Nutramigen (a protein hydrolysate formula)

 Galactosemia Foundation -- www.galactosemia.org

 People who are diagnosed early and strictly avoid milk products can live a relatively normal life.
 However, mild mental impairment may develop, even in people who avoid galactose.

 These complications can develop:

 - You have a family history of galactosemia and are considering having children

 It is helpful to know your family history.
 If you have a family history of galactosemia and want to have children, genetic counseling will help you make decisions about pregnancy and prenatal testing.
 Once the diagnosis of galactosemia is made, genetic counseling is recommended for other members of the family.

 Many states screen all newborns for galactosemia.
 If the newborn test shows possible galactosemia, they should stop giving their infant milk products right away and ask their provider about having blood tests that can be done to confirm a diagnosis of galactosemia.

 Galactose-1-phosphate uridyl transferase deficiency; Galactokinase deficiency; Galactose-6-phosphate epimerase deficiency

-Updated by: Chad Haldeman-Englert, MD, Division of Human Genetics, Children's Hospital of Philadelphia, Philadelphia, PA.
-Review provided by VeriMed Healthcare Network (3/13/2006).
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Updated by: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
+Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.